Does the Mother Always Get the Custody of the Child?

-In a divorce or child custody case, the primary conservator is the parent who cares for the child consistently and has advantages over the other parent when it comes to rights, duties, and time with the child.
+In a divorce or child custody case, the primary conservator is the parent who cares for the child consistently and has advantages over the other parent regarding rights, duties, and time with the child.

 In the video, Atty.
-Tyler Monahan of Turner-Monahan, PLLC, elaborates on whether a mother is always the primary conservator of the child.
-All case evaluations at Turner Monahan PLLC and suggestions that the attorneys make are in the light of Texas Family Law.
+Tyler Monahan of Turner-Monahan, PLLC, elaborates on whether a mother is always the child’s primary conservator.
+All case evaluations at Turner Monahan PLLC and the attorneys’ suggestions are in the light of Texas Family Law.
 This content is for educational purposes only.

 Child Custody Vs. Courts